 Activities in and around Amanwella Resort

-The resort can organise several activities ranging from surfing, snorkelling to whale watching and fishing in the Indian Ocean.
+The resort can organize several activities ranging from surfing, snorkeling to whale watching and fishing in the Indian Ocean.

 You can take a pottery class in the workshop of a master potter in the village of Palapotta.
 Or visit a plantation with a guide arranged by Amanwella, and learn about the island’s history of tea cultivation.